joshuafennessy/azinventory/README.md

 1. Create Azure SQL DB and deploy database scripts to create the required tables and stored procedures
 2. Create an Azure Automation account
+3. If using RunAsUser Auth
+   1. Create a RunAsUser from Azure Automation
+   2. Review and adjust IAM at subscription level.
+4. If using custom Service Principal
-3. Create an Azure Service Principal
+   1. Create an Azure Service Principal
-4. Assign authentication certificated to Azure Service Principal
+   2. Assign authentication certificate to Azure Service Principal
-5. Assign Reader access to entire subscription for Azure Service Principal
+   3. Assign Reader access to entire subscription(s) for Azure Service Principal
-6. Create and populate Azure Runbook variables
+5. Create and populate Azure Runbook variables listed below
-7. Deploy Azure Automation Runbook and test
+6. Deploy Azure Automation Runbook and test
+7. Publish Azure Automation Runbook and created job using desired schedule
-8. Open Power BI template and enter in connection info
+8. To generate reporting: Open Power BI template and enter in connection info

 ## Azure Automation Variables
 To set up your Azure Automation account create the following variables (encryption recommended)

 Variable Name | Description
 ---|---
-tenantID | (guid) Tenant ID of your Azure Subscription subscriptionID | (guid) Subscription ID to be monitored certThumbprint | (text) Cert thumbrint of the service principal applicationID | (guid) The Application ID of the service principal serverInstance | (text) The server name where the Azure SQL DB is hosted databaseName | (text) The name of the az inventory collection database dbUserName | (text) User Name (sql auth) with write and execute access
+RunAsUserAuth | (boolean) When true authenticates to Azure using RunAsUser assigned to Automation account.
+When false authentication via custom Service Principal is enabled tenantID | (guid) Tenant ID of your Azure Subscription subscriptionID | (guid) Subscription ID to be monitored certThumbprint | (optional) (text) Cert thumbrint of the service principal applicationID | (optional) (guid) The Application ID of the service principal serverInstance | (text) The server name where the Azure SQL DB is hosted databaseName | (text) The name of the az inventory collection database dbUserName | (text) User Name (sql auth) with write and execute access